IMD Business School: Degree programs

-These offer flexible, modular programs for experienced professionals, combining online and on-campus learning, and addressing contemporary challenges such as digital transformation and sustainability.

 Innovation

 IMD has won gold in the Immersive Experiential Learning category at the QS Reimagine Education Awards for its XR 360 AR Learning Theatre Experience – SpheriCO2.

 The internal development program We@IMD received gold for Best Advance in Education Delivered Through Technology at the Brandon Hall Group Excellence in Technology Awards 2024.

 The QS Reimagine Education Awards 2023 recognized IMD for its innovative use of technology in management education through the OWP+GPT project and the IMD Sprints.

 Ranking

 IMD Business School's full-time MBA has been ranked by Bloomberg and Forbes as one of the best one-year programs in Europe and internationally.
 IMD Business School is number 2 in Bloomberg's 2025-26 Best Business Schools Ranking.
 Since 2018, IMD Business School has consistently remained in Bloomberg’s top three.

 In 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 IMD Business School was ranked first in open programs worldwide by the Financial Times.